jntnlx/satellite-image-classification/README.md

 # Satellite Image Classification

-This repo implements ResNet classification tasks training on Sentinel-2 satellite image data available through the EuroSAT dataset using a selection of key techniques from the recent literature in the context of analysing land cover analysis.
+This repo implements ResNet classification training on Sentinel-2 satellite image data using a selection of key techniques from the recent literature in the context of analyzing land cover analysis.
+Image data is available through the EuroSAT dataset.

 The smallest available ResNet model, i.e. ResNet18, is able to reach an average precision of ~98%.
 This result closely approaches the performance of the significantly larger ResNet50 model cited in the original EuroSAT paper (98.57%) while using ~3x fewer parameters.